mrhecker1234/textgraphics/README.md

 screen with your phone.
 the graphics are entirely made from text ansi escape codes for color (256 colors) and i will fill in colors.h soon (it just gives vars for all the colors u can use)

+i made a video about this on my youtube channel cash_mune